utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

 # Criteria

-A number criteria have been used to evaluate a Wasm runtime for use in the implementation of the NEAR protocol.
+A number criteria have been used to evaluate a Wasm runtime for use in the implementation of the UNC protocol.
 Some of the criteria are already listed in the [FAQ] document and this document gives a more thorough look.
 Listed roughly in the order of importance:

 * security – how well does the runtime deal with untrusted input;